Parallel Parenting Vs Co-parenting: Which Is Better for Your Family?

 They do not attend child-related functions together, schedules are shared via calendar or in writing, and no changes to the program are made without a written agreement.

-Parents can be detached from one another while yet being close to their children by using parallel parenting.
+Parents can be detached from one another while being close to their children through parallel parenting.

 Parallel Parenting’s Benefits